 An independent backpacking trip to Southeast Asia and Australia at the age of 18 opened her eyes to new cultures and fascinating countries.
 The travel bug firmly set in, she has since then continued to explore this region extensively.
 She has also spent a considerable amount of time in Nepal and India, having motorcycled around the entire sub-continent.
 Other travels have brought her surfing in Costa Rica, trekking in the High Atlas Mountains and Saharan Dessert of Morocco, as well as climbing all over the UK.

-Sarah is trained in white water rescue, a qualified mountain bike instructor, wilderness first aid trained and leads groups in the Canadian Rockies and South East Asia.
+Sarah is trained in white water rescue, a qualified mountain bike instructor and wilderness first aid trained.
 She has a degree in Advertising and Communications and has worked on a freelance basis and for a not-for-profit national organisation as the Marketing & Communications Coordinator.

 Having met Richard Goodey and discovering a mutual love for intrepid travel whilst sharing these experiences with others led to the creation of Lost Earth Adventures!